 Why employee AI training is now a governance obligation, not just good practice

 Three shifts have made AI training for employees a governance necessity rather than an optional investment.
 Regulatory requirements now specify competence obligations.
 Legal liability for AI errors can attach to employers who deploy AI without ensuring employees understand its limitations.
-And the human-in-the-loop requirements that appear across every major AI governance framework — the EU AI Act, NIST AI RMF, ISO 42001, APRA's AI guidance — require that the humans in the loop actually have the competence to exercise meaningful oversight.
+And the human-in-the-loop requirements that appear across every major AI governance framework, the EU AI Act, NIST AI RMF, ISO 42001, APRA (Australian Prudential Regulation Authority)'s AI guidance, require that the humans in the loop actually have the competence to exercise meaningful oversight.

 The EU AI Act is explicit: deployers of high-risk AI systems must ensure that employees assigned to operate or oversee AI have the necessary competence, training, and authority.
 ISO 42001's Clause 7.2 requires organisations to identify competence requirements for AI-related roles and take action to acquire the necessary competence.
-The OAIC's October 2024 AI guidance emphasises that organisations should train staff on privacy obligations arising from AI use.
-APRA's April 2026 industry letter on AI noted that boards and executives cannot adequately oversee AI risk without sufficient AI literacy.
+The OAIC (Office of the Australian Information Commissioner)'s October 2024 guidance on commercially available AI products tells organisations to train staff to understand the design and limitations of an AI system, to verify input data and critically assess outputs, and to be able to explain decisions to accept or reject an AI output.
+APRA's letter to industry of 30 April 2026 found that many boards are still developing the technical literacy required to provide effective challenge on AI related risks, and expects boards to maintain sufficient understanding and literacy with respect to AI in order to set strategic direction and provide effective challenge and oversight.

 What different employee groups need to know